0-C-E/Database/README.md

 This repository includes a [Docker configuration](Dockerfile) to easily build and run the MariaDB database with the schema pre-loaded.

-- **Schema Files**: SQL files for creating the database and tables are copied into the container (`/docker-entrypoint-initdb.d/`), where they’re automatically executed during the container’s initial run.
+- **Schema Files**: SQL files for creating the database and tables are copied into the container (`/docker-entrypoint-initdb.d/`), where they're automatically executed during the container's initial run.

 ## Future Development